University Endowment Lands: Transportation

+As Pacific Spirit Regional Park covers most of the University Endowment Lands, there are only five roads that connect the UEL to Vancouver: Northwest Marine Drive, Chancellor Boulevard, University Boulevard, 16th Avenue and Southwest Marine Drive.
+These roads are owned and maintained by the Ministry of Transportation and Transit as part of the provincial highway system.
+In addition, the UEL Administration maintains a number of local streets in the residential communities.

+By virtue of its location between Vancouver and the UBC campus, all TransLink to UBC Exchange pass through the University Endowment Lands.
+Bus routes serving the UEL include the 99 B-Line and the R4 RapidBus, as well as the 4, 14, 25, 33, 44, 49, 68 and 84 routes.
+Limited service is provided by the N17 NightBus in late evenings and by the 9 at peak hours during the school year.
+An extension of the SkyTrain's Millennium Line from Arbutus Station to UBC is part of long-term plans from TransLink and the provincial government but remains unfunded.
+This line will travel through the University Endowment Lands, but no stations are currently planned within its borders.

 Economy

-The UEL is largely a residential neighbourhood, and most economic activity is centred at the University of British Columbia and the area around University Village and University Marketplace.
-UBC's stores are located mostly in the Student Union Building ("the SUB").
-The Village and Marketplace, located next to each other near the intersection of University Boulevard and Allison Road, are located off-campus and home to a food court, several restaurants, some shops, some medical clinics and some services.
+The developed portion of the University Endowment Lands is largely residential, with some commercial uses in the area around University Village and University Marketplace.
+The Village and Marketplace, located next to each other near the intersection of University Boulevard and Allison Road, are home to a food court, several restaurants, some shops, some medical clinics and some services.
+Due to their proximity to the UBC campus, they are often frequented by students.

 The eastern end of the UEL is home to the University Golf Course, which is one of the original developments in the non-campus portions of the UEL.

-Wreck Beach is also a popular area for locals and tourists alike due to its reputation as one of the largest clothing optional beaches in North America.
-A thriving market in food, drink, clothing, personal services and various recreational substances has prospered on the beach for decades.

 Commercial centres

 University Village

-The University Village is the first commercial structure built on the UEL.
+The University Village is the first commercial structure built in the UEL.
 Its main level mostly includes a convenience store, a McDonald's restaurant, a photocopying store and a florist.

 The second level is home to a Japanese restaurant, a salon, a pizza parlour and a discount textbook store (which is in direct competition with UBC Bookstore, located on campus).

 The basement level is entirely dedicated to a multicultural-themed food court, including Chinese, Japanese, Indian, Middle Eastern, etc.